genome/bam-readcount/README_samtools-1.10.md

 has been modified to return an empty list because `sam_header2key_val` has been removed (along with all of `sam_header.h`) and there is a new (`hrecs`?)
 API to access header data that we will need to use.
 Enabling `-p` still appears to work.
+It looks like the list is only used to print expected library names to `STDERR`.

-CRAM files can only use the reference encoded in their header.
-We will probably want to propagate the command-line-specified reference (and maybe make it optional).
+CRAM files will use the reference encoded in their header.
+We may want to propagate the command-line-specified reference (and maybe make it optional) as the reference.

 We might want to reenable `libcurl` support since OS X builds are breaking anyway.
 It is in the CMakeFiles but is commented out and should be easy to restore.
 It is a little slow to compile but builds fine under the Docker image.
+This might be why we get the warning

+  [W::find_file_url] Failed to open reference "https://www.ebi.ac.uk/ena/cram/md5/11e5d1f36a8e123feb3dd934cc05569a": Protocol not supported

+Add `URL_HASH` for vendored libraries for CMake verification.